minio/openlake/README.md

 ### Setup Dremio on K8s
 To setup Dremio on kubernetes we will use [Helm](https://helm.sh/).
 You can follow the complete walkthrough using the [notebook](dremio/setup-dremio.ipynb)

+### Access MinIO using Dremio
+You can access datasets or Iceberg tables stored in MinIO using Dremio by adding a new source.
+You can follow the complete walkthrough using the [notebook](dremio/dremio-minio-iceberg.ipynb)

 ## Join Community